Finding your unique niche is the key to opening the door to new prospects and exponential growth.

 What’s the most difficult aspect of your job?

-What trends and/or regulations are affecting the way you do your job?
+What trends and/or regulations affect how you do your job?

 What are the trigger events that put you into an active buying process?